 X

-Mamoru Watanabe (b.1992, Tokyo, Japan) works with artistic creation and design research to explore subjective, sensory, and perceptual experience.
-His practice investigates how bodily perception, imagination, and experiential structures can be articulated and engaged with through interactive systems, audiovisual works, and experimental media, without reducing their complexity.
+Mamoru Watanabe (b.1992, Tokyo, Japan) works with artistic creation and research to explore subjective sensory experience.
+His practice investigates how bodily perception, imagination, and experiential structures can be articulated and engaged with through interactive systems, audiovisual works, and experimental media.

 He is currently a PhD candidate at the University of Bristol, UK, where he conducts research on synaesthesia in the context of Human-Computer Interaction (HCI) under the supervision of Prof. Atau Tanaka and Dr. Oussama Metatla.